highmobility/hmkit-android/README.md

 #### Pre checks

-* run the unit-tests in
+* run the unit-tests in hmkit-android
-* run the instrumentation tests in hmkit-sandbox repository (It is preferred to release from hmkit-sandbox repository for that reason)
+* run the instrumentation tests in hm-android-bluetooth-auto-api-explorer submodule.

 This project bundles all of the Android SDK packages: hmkit-android, hmkit-crypto and hmkit-utils.